 Financial Assistance & Aid Limits

 Q: We have a student-athlete who competes on both the football and outdoor track and field teams.
-He represented our school in varsity football games in the fall of 2019, but our outdoor track and field team never actually competed in Spring 2020.
+He was unable to represent our school in varsity football games in the fall of 2020, but our outdoor track and field team competed in spring 2021.
 Is this student-athlete still considered a dual-sport athlete and can we still split his aid between the two sports?
-(Added 4/3/2020)
+(Updated October 2021)